hello-world-initiative/hello-world-initiative/README.md

 ## To Do

-- Handle image size better.
+- ~Handle image size better.
 Currently the bundle (and project itself) is far too big because we're using large hi-res images.
-Possible solutions: LFS, manually resize images based on breakpoints, use grayscale images, dynamic resizing during builds, i.e. ImageMagick.
+Possible solutions: LFS, manually resize images based on breakpoints, use grayscale images, dynamic resizing during builds, i.e. ImageMagick.~
-- Remove placeholder SCSS and integrate it into component structure better.
+- ~Remove placeholder SCSS and integrate it into component structure better.~
-- Refactor everything
+- Refactor everything (never done)